campbellcole/vash/README.md

 ##### Not Fixed

+- The history index is not reset when a new command is added, making each suggestion increasingly behind.

+##### Fix Attempted (not proven successful yet)

+Nothing yet.

+##### Fixed

 - Stdout/Stderr (`state.output`) does not scroll and will break once enough has been printed

-##### Fix Attempted (not proven successful yet)

 - There is a race condition between reading a stream and waiting for a process to finish.
 When a process finishes, there may still be data left in stdout/stderr that will be discarded because the process exit future will resolve before the next read call finishes.

-##### Fixed

-Nothing yet

 ## Concept